tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 [SmoothGrad](https://pair-code.github.io/saliency/), and more.

-They can be a powerful way of analyzing how a model reacts to certain input values beyond just simply studying the affect that changing feature values on specified examples has on model output.
+They can be a powerful way of analyzing how a model reacts to certain input values beyond just simply studying the effect that changing individual feature values has on model predictions as is done with partial dependence plots.
 Some attribution techniques require access to a model internals, such as the gradient-based methods, whereas others can be performed on black-box models.
 Regardless, the What-If Tool can visualize the results of attribution methods in addition to the standard model prediction results.